Valeryo145/MVC-TECH-BLOG/README.md

 # MVC-TECH-BLOG

 ## Description
+CMS-style blog site to publish articles, blog posts, and my thoughts.
+This app allows users to create a login by signing up and post their thoughts.
+Also, users can edit and delete their posts while logged in.

 ## Acceptance Criteria
 GIVEN a CMS-style blog site
 WHEN I visit the site for the first time
 THEN I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in